HarrisInfoTech/rdp-logon-success-alert-splunk/README.md

 Add: MS RDP, port 3389/tcp, Source: Anywhere (temporary for test).

-Then RDP into the VM using a VPN so the Source_Network_Address is a different IP than usual.
+Then RDP into the VM using a VPN.

 📸 Screenshots: